 Some of the planned commercial, residential and mixed-use buildings have been reduced in size and density to optimise land use and yields and there is an increase in the portion of leasehold to freehold commercial/retail lots.
 The residential area now includes single lots with a reduction in the number of apartment-style units.
 These changes acknowledge the commercial reality of a development of this magnitude whilst maintaining extensive public equity and access within the marina.

 Some of the amenities, such as the ocean pool, artificial reef and super yacht berths require further investigation and assessment and this will be undertaken in due course.

 Premier Colin Barnett visited Joondalup on Thursday 3 March 2011 for the opening of the new Joondalup Health Campus Emergency Department, and City took the opportunity to meet with him to discuss the Ocean Reef Marina Project.

-Mayor Pickard and the CEO gave the Premier, Planning Minister John Day and Ocean Reef MLA Albert Jacob an overview of the project and a briefing on the progress to date including the amended concept plan and the financial feasibility study.
-The Mayor and CEO also accompanied the Premier and Mr Jacob to the Ocean Reef Marina for a quick site visit.
+In March 2011, Mayor Pickard and the CEO gave Premier Colin Barnett, Planning Minister John Day and Ocean Reef MLA Albert Jacob an overview of the project and a briefing on the progress to date including the amended concept plan and the financial feasibility study.
+The Mayor and CEO also accompanied the Premier and Mr Jacob to the Ocean Reef Marina for a site visit.

-Following Council's endorsement of the Environmental and Planning Approval Strategy in October 2011, the City entered into extensive liaison and negotiation with the Office of the Environmental Protection Authority, the Department of Environment and Conservation and the Department of Planning on the most appropriate process for obtaining the necessary approvals for the development.
+The environmental and planning approvals strategy was developed through extensive liaison and engagement with the Office of the Environmental Protection Authority and the Department of Planning.
+The City is confident that this is the most appropriate process for obtaining the necessary approvals for the Ocean Reef Marina.

 It should be noted that the work undertaken thus far forms part of the development of a Structure Plan and Business Case for the Ocean Reef Marina and is relevant and transferable to all approvals processes.

-For further information please contact the City on 9400 4349 or via email.
+For further information contact the City on 9400 4349 or via email.